mraggi/discreture/README.md

 **Note**: GSL and euler314 iterates in the same order as `combinations_tree`. euler314_maximin (in gray) was a commit that adapted some of discreture's code and iterates in the same order as `combinations`.
 It's essentially the same code, which is why it takes exactly the same amount of time.

+Note 2: DoNotOptimize(x) is just a way to tell the compiler to not optimize away the empty loop.
+From [google benchmarking tools](https://github.com/google/benchmark).

 If you'd like to see other benchmarks, let me know.
-I have a lot of fun benchmarking stuff.

 ## Discreture vs Sagemath